Search via the API

 Optional

-This lets you limit the number of response fields.
+This allows you to limit the response fields.

 You can also use the internal resource type directly: